FactorSoldrake/comp3005_A3_Q1/README.md

         String password = "postgres";

 IDE setup:
-- Running the application: Open the IDE and locate the src folder with compile all the files in the main.
+- Running the application: Open the IDE and set the folder just inside the 'q1' folder if you set it an further it will not be able to locate the JDBC Maven

 Application run:
 - Run the main.java file using the run button in VS code IDE the terminal should launch